 Who are you?

-To help you begin, Career Development consultants start with self-assessment as the key to discovering who you are now.
-Through discussions and assessment tools, we help you take a fresh look at your current interests, identify the skills you have developed and those you would like to acquire, clarify what you want out of life and understand how your personality preferences impact the type of work and environment you are likely to enjoy and thrive in.
+To begin, discover who you are now.
+Take a fresh look at your current interests, identify the skills you have developed and those you would like to acquire, clarify what you want out of life and understand how your personality preferences impact the type of work and environment you are likely to enjoy and thrive in.

 The title of one book on career planning warns readers: If You Don't Know Where You're Going, You'll End Up Somewhere Else!
 It's not necessary to know the exact title of the next position that will help advance your career, or the name and location of the specific unit you want to work in.
 You will benefit greatly, however, by spending some time thinking about the type of work that appeals to you, the work environment in which you are most productive, and what departments or sectors of the University are engaged in solving problems of interest to you.

-To help you answer this question, Career Development staff will assist you in learning more about how the University is organized and help you to better identify positions aligned with your work interests and career goals.
+Learn more about how the University is organized which can help you better identify positions that are aligned with your work interests and career goals.

 How will you get there?